allanreda/myldretid-kbh.dk/README.md

 </p>

 ## Introduction
 Copenhagen is a relatively small city compared to other capitals around the world.
-In most cases, you are able to drive from one end of the city to the other, in less than 30 minutes - except during rush hours.
+In most cases, you are able to drive from one end of the city to the other in less than 30 minutes - except during rush hours.
 Even though driving through Copenhagen during rush hours will always prolong your travel time, certain conditions will decide whether your drive will take 30 minutes or 60 minutes.
 At the time of writing this, I live in one end of the city and work on the opposite side of it, meaning I have to drive right through the city center during rush hours.
-I grew tired of not knowing whether my drive to or from work would take 25 minuttes or over an hour - every drive was a bit of a gamble.
-"It would be nice to know a day or two in advance, what the traffic levels would look like, so that you could plan ahead" I often thought to myself while being stuck in traffic.
-This project is the solution to my, and propably a lot of other Copenhageners, problem.
-It is completely free and publicly available, in hopes that it will make a lot of driving Copenhageners lives a little bit easier.
+I grew tired of not knowing whether my drive to or from work would take 25 minutes or over an hour - every drive was a bit of a gamble. *"It would be nice to know a day or two in advance what the traffic levels would look like, so that you could plan ahead"* I often thought to myself while being stuck in traffic.
+This project is the solution to my, and probably a lot of other Copenhageners', problem.
+It is completely free and publicly available, in hopes that it will make a lot of driving Copenhageners' lives a little bit easier.

 ## Table of Contents